CrowdNotifier/crowdnotifier-sdk-android/README.md

-getExposureEvents | Returns all currently stored check ins that have previously matched a problematic event | `public static List<ExposureEvent> getExposureEvents(Context context)` cleanUpOldData | Removes all check ins that are older than the specified number of days | `public static void cleanUpOldData(Context context, int maxDaysToKeep)` removeExposure | Removes the exposure with the given ID | `public static void removeExposure(Context context, long exposureId)`
+getExposureEvents | Returns all currently stored check ins that have previously matched a problematic event | `public static List<ExposureEvent> getExposureEvents(Context context)` cleanUpOldData | Removes all check ins that are older than the specified number of days | `public static void cleanUpOldData(Context context, int maxDaysToKeep)` removeExposure | Removes the exposure with the given ID | `public static void removeExposure(Context context, long exposureId)` generateVenueInfo | Generates a VenueInfo with the given properties. | `public static VenueInfo generateVenueInfo(String description, String address, byte[] countryData, long validFrom, long validTo, byte[] masterPublicKey)` generateUserUploadPayload | Generates an anonymised Venue Visit which can be used for Backward-Tracing in the Backend. | `public static UserUploadPayload generateUserUploadPayload(VenueInfo venueInfo, long startTimestamp, long endTimestamp)`

 ## Contributing